Prajwal-koundinya/Diabetic-retinopathy-ensembleApproach/README.md

 - [ ] Deploy on cloud platforms like AWS/Google Cloud.

 ## 🤝 **Acknowledgments**
-Special thanks to the medical AI community and open-source contributors for their valuable research and datasets.
+Special thanks to the medical and AI communities for their valuable datasets and research.
+Inspirational guidance from **Dr. Victor Ikechukwu**.
+Explore their work: [Dr. Victor Ikechukwu](https://github.com/Victor-Ikechukwu).

 ## 📜 License
 This project is licensed under the **MIT License**.